geekyshow1/GeekyShowsNotes/nginx/Deploy_Django_Nginx.md

       ```

   2. Using Github
-      - Open Project on VS Code then Create a .gitignore File and add static and media directory to .gitignore file
+      - Open Project on VS Code then Create a .gitignore File (If needed)
-      - If you need development media files in production then do not add media directory to .gitignore however you may still need to move media files to public directory e.g. /var/www/miniblog/media
       - Push your Poject to Your Github Account as Private Repo
       - Make Connection between Remote Server and Github Repo via SSH Key
       - Generate SSH Keys